 What do you do to protect the environment?

 We limit the impact we have on the surrounding environment by remaining on the paths at all times so as not to cause further erosion on the mountain.
 We will ensure that all rubbish is disposed of responsibly and take all rubbish away with us.
 We operate by a ‘leave no trace ethos’.
 We also make a contribution to the fantastic environmental charity, Cool Earth, through our partnership with them.

 How to Book

-Please get in touch with us via the contacts page or send us an email at firstname.lastname@example.org if you would like information on the Welsh 15 Peaks Challenge.
+Please get in touch with us via the contacts page or send us an email at firstname.lastname@example.org if you would like more information on the Welsh 15 Peaks Challenge.